CodeYourFuture/curriculum/content/en/js3/blocks/promises/index.md

 To get data from a server, we make a request with `fetch`.
 We act on what comes back: the response.
 But what happens in the middle?
 We already know that JavaScript is single-threaded: it can only do one thing at a time.

 So do we just stop and wait?
 No!
 We have a special object to handle this time problem.
-Run this code in your terminal:
+Run this code in your Node REPL:

 ```js
 const url = "https://api.github.com/users/SallyMcGrath"; // try your own username